jusce17/python_samples/README.md

-#solving small problems in python like
+#solving very small problems in python like:
-1 - FizzBuzz
+>1 - FizzBuzz
-2 - fibonacci
+>2 - fibonacci